 Prices vary, but expect to pay around £3,000-£5,000 depending on whether you just want a small alteration or a more extensive overhaul.

-Hair transplants officially came out of the cosmetic closet the moment Manchester United striker Wayne Rooney tweeted about his stint in the surgical suite.
+Hair transplants officially came out of the cosmetic closet the moment former Manchester United and England striker Wayne Rooney tweeted about his stint in the surgical suite.

-Rooney’s not alone, either (and we don’t just mean Antonio Conte or Calum Best).
+Rooney’s not alone, either.
 With 40 per cent of under-35-year-olds already going thin on top, there’s a sizeable market out there for transplants.
 The Dr Medispa clinic in London and Essex says it carries out around 700 procedures of this kind every year.

-Some men embrace baldness – and props to them – but for others, thinning hair can negatively affect their self-esteem.
+Some guys embrace male pattern baldness – and props to them – but for others, thinning hair can negatively affect their self-esteem.
 A hair transplant can help achieve fuller locks and boost self-confidence.

 The procedure Rooney opted for – and the most popular form of transplant – Follicular Unit Extraction (FUE), is a much less invasive treatment than previous techniques.
 It involves removing individual hairs from the back or side of the head (or the chest if you’re already too thin on top for hair to be harvested from your bonce) and implanting them elsewhere on your scalp, usually where hairs once grew.